fieldtrip/website/development/project/femfuns.md

 The general workflow consists of calling many toolboxes and subroutines from MATLAB (see Figure 1).

-{% include image src="/assets/img/development/project/femfuns/workflow.jpg" width="500" %}
+{% include image src="/assets/img/development/project/femfuns/workflow_fieldtrip.png" width="500" %}
+_Figure1: Schematic representation of the general workflow._

 The user is suggested to work from a MATLAB script, where they will call both FieldTrip and FEMfuns (see Figure 1).
 Before starting with such a script, it is necessary to set up both Fieldtrip and FEMfuns (Figure 1, gray box).

 While Fieldtrip is MATLAB-based, FEMfuns is Python-based and, in particular, it externally calls Fenics to solve partial differential equations.
 For this, the whole procedure resembles a Russian doll (see Figure 2).

 {% include image src="/assets/img/development/project/femfuns/workflow_doll_embedded.png" width="500" %}
+_Figure 2: General workflow of the interface between FEMfuns and FieldTrip.
+From left to right: FieldTrip is called directly by MATLAB.
+To call FEMfuns from MATLAB, a shell script is launched in MATLAB.
+This shell script runs under the hood and calls FEMfuns routines implemented in Python._

 Currently (April 2022), the MATLAB fuctions to add electrodes to an existing finite element head model and use leadfields computed in FEMfuns in FieldTrip analysis are available [here](https://github.com/Donders-Institute/FEMfuns/tree/master/external/fieldtrip)